-Our method maintains high-fidelity reconstruction at 10K and 5K, while severe degradation appears at 1K due to extreme sparsity.
+Our method maintains high-fidelity reconstruction at 10k and 5k, while severe degradation appears at 1k due to extreme sparsity.

 \paragraph{Incomplete Point Clouds} To evaluate robustness to missing regions, a circular patch on the surface is excised from each input cloud while keeping the remaining samples unchanged.
-As reported in Table~\ref{tab:incomplete} and Figure~\ref{fig:incomplete}, the proxy-based reconstruction degrades gracefully: Chamfer distance increases by only \(64\,\%\) and normal consistency drops by \(0.7\,\%\), yet global topology and salient features are preserved, however, a visible bump remains.
+As reported in Table~\ref{tab:incomplete} and Figure~\ref{fig:incomplete}, the Weingarten loss-based reconstruction degrades gracefully: Chamfer distance increases by only \(64\,\%\) and normal consistency drops by \(0.7\,\%\), yet global topology and salient features are preserved, however, a visible bump remains.

-\paragraph{Generalization to Non-CAD Shapes} Our method is specifically designed for CAD data, where the proxy loss encourages the reconstructed surface to be locally developable.
-To understand how this inductive bias affects performance on general, non-developable geometry, we evaluate our model on the standard Armadillo shape, which contains rich organic details and non-zero Gaussian curvature across much of its surface.
+\paragraph{Generalization to Non-CAD Shapes} Our method is specifically designed for CAD data, where the Weingarten loss discourages the reconstructed surface to be locally warped and twisted.
+To understand how this inductive bias affects performance on general, non-CAD geometry, we evaluate our model on the standard Armadillo shape, which contains rich organic, but also high frequency, details.

 As shown in Figure~\ref{fig:armadillo} and Table~\ref{tab:armadillo}, our method produces smooth and topologically consistent reconstructions, comparable to those generated by NeurCADRecon~\cite{Dong2024NeurCADReconNR}, but at approximately half the training time.
 Compared to DiGS~\cite{BenShabat2021DiGSD} and Neural-Singular-Hessian (NSH)~\cite{Wang2023NeuralSingularHessianIN}, both our method and NeurCADRecon yield superior global shape recovery, exhibiting fewer holes and more coherent topology.
-However, we observe that fine surface details are partially smoothed out—an expected consequence of the developability regularization, which favors larger planar or gently curved regions.
+However, we observe that fine surface details are partially smoothed out—an expected consequence of the curvature regularization, which favors larger planar or uniformly curved regions.